Piers Anthony: Marriage and early career

-After completing military service, he briefly taught school at Admiral Farragut Academy in St. Petersburg, Florida before deciding to try to become a full-time writer.
+After completing military service, he briefly taught at Admiral Farragut Academy in St. Petersburg, Florida before deciding to try to become a full-time writer.

 Anthony and his wife made a deal: if he could sell a piece of writing within one year, she would continue to work to support him.
 But if he could not sell anything in that year, then he would forever give up his dream of being a writer.
 At the end of the year, he managed to get a short story published.
 He credits his wife as the person who made his writing career possible, and he advises aspiring writers that they need to have a source of income other than their writing in order to get through the early years of a writing career.

 Writing

-On multiple occasions Anthony has moved from one publisher to another (taking a profitable hit series with him) when he says he felt the editors were unduly tampering with his work.
+On multiple occasions Anthony has moved from one publisher to another (taking a popular series with him) when he says he felt the editors were unduly tampering with his work.
 He has sued publishers for accounting malfeasance and won judgments in his favor.
 Anthony maintains an Internet Publishers Survey in the interest of helping aspiring writers.
 For this service, he won the 2003 "Friend of EPIC" award for service to the electronic publishing community.
 His website won the Special Recognition for Service to Writers award from Preditors and Editors, an author's guide to publishers and writing services.

 His popular novel series Xanth has been optioned for movies.
-It inspired the DOS video game Companions of Xanth, by Legend Entertainment.
+It inspired the MS-DOS video game Companions of Xanth, by Legend Entertainment.
 The same series also spawned the board game Xanth by Mayfair Games.

 Anthony's novels usually end with a chapter-long Author's Note, in which he talks about himself, his life, and his experiences as they related to the process of writing the novel.
 He often discusses correspondence with readers and any real-world issues that influenced the novel.

 Since about 2000, Anthony has written his novels in a Linux environment.

 Anthony's Xanth series was ranked No. 99 in a 2011 NPR readers' poll of best science fiction and fantasy books.